h-REA/hREA/README.md

 ## Docs

-See also the [wiki](https://github.com/holo-rea/ecosystem/wiki/Coordinating-the-REA-community-of-practise) for more information.
+See the [ecosystem wiki](https://github.com/holo-rea/ecosystem/wiki/) for more information.

+## License

+Licensed under an Apache 2.0 license.